Integrations¶

 Two patterns¶

-Quick one-liner with chaos_api_test(): loads the schema, generates test cases for every endpoint, and randomly injects faults.
+Quick one-liner with chaos_api_test(): loads the schema, generates test cases for every endpoint, follows supported OpenAPI links into short stateful sequences, and randomly injects faults.
 Good for CI or quick validation.

 from ordeal.faults import timing, io